|Ordering page for:|

 Jacques based his polyform design on the invention of the SpidronTM system by Daniel Erdely, a Hungarian mathematician.
 Daniel has graciously given permission for us to make these sets that incorporate his Spidron spirals into permutations with triangles and partial triangles.

-See Daniel's magnificent website for other applications of the Spidron concept.
+See Daniel's magnificent display for other applications of the Spidron concept.
 The name "Spidron" is a trademark of Daniel Erdely, used by Kadon under license for the Poly-Spidrons puzzle.

 Science News, the weekly newsmagazine of science, had a cover feature story in the Oct.
 21, 2006 (Vol. 170, No. 17, p.
 266), issue about the intricate structures and three-dimensional crystalline forms that Daniel's crinkly spiraling triangles (the spidrons) can form.
 See "Swirling Seas, Crystal Balls" by Ivars Peterson.